skulpt/skulpt/functions.rst

     flow of execution
         The order in which statements are executed during a program run.

-    frame
-        A box in a stack diagram that represents a function call.
-It contains the local variables and parameters of the function.

     function
         A named sequence of statements that performs some useful operation.
         Functions may or may not take parameters and may or may not produce a